nick96/basic-c-compile/README.md

 - Make compatible with windows
 	- Recognise system and change things like `./<file-name>.o` Not done yet as I have no windows machine to test it on.

+- Make automated tests for interactive functions.
+Not sure how to go about this so if anyone has suggestions let me know.